shieldgenerator7/DnD-Stories/Library/Spells_DC20.md

 # Eye Ward

-Divination Cantrip
+Divination (Cantrip)

-Casting Time: 1 bonus action
+Cost: 1 AP

-Range: 10ft
+Range: 2 Spaces

-Components: S

-Duration: up to 24 hours
+Duration: 24 hours

 Choose a point within range.
 You leave behind an ethereal eye that becomes invisible after 1 minute and lasts for the duration.
-You may use your bonus action to see what it sees and hear what it sees, becoming blind and deaf to your own senses.
-It has sight and hearing out to a range of 15ft.
-You may end this effect as a free action.
-When you do, the eye disappears.
+It has sight out to a range of 3 Spaces.
+You may spend 1 AP to connect to the eye, seeing what it sees, and becoming Blinded to your own senses.
+You may end this connection at any time, and when you do, the eye disappears.

+Action Point Enhancements

-Whenever a creature comes within 15ft of the eye, you get a mental signal telling you that it sensed something.
-You may then use your reaction to see from the eye as described above.
+Alarm: (1 AP) Whenever a creature comes within the eye’s sight range, you get a mental signal telling you that it sensed something.
+You may then use your reaction to connect to the eye.

-At higher levels.
-As you level up, the range of the eye’s senses and auto-detect increase by 15ft at the following levels: level 5 (30ft), level 11 (45ft), level 15 (60ft)
+Ears: (1 AP) The eye also has ears and hearing out to the same range.
+When you connect to it, you hear what it hears and become Deafened to your own senses.

+Glasses: (1 AP) The range of the eye’s senses increases by 3 Spaces.

 # Cultivate Soil